mustafarashide/genAIaudits.github.io/README.md

 ## front_end_pipeline

-`pipeline.py` is the main script; it creates the visualizations based on the data in hist_response and saves output to `front_end_pipeline/html_output`.
-It should be run from the top directory as:
+`pipeline.py` is the main script; it creates the visualizations based on the data in hist_response and saves output to `index.html`.
+See above for information about how to use it to update the website.

-`python3 -m front_end_pipeline.pipeline`

-Note that this command takes awhile to run since it is handling the large dataset.
+`src` contains the code to generate the website:
+- `data.py`: loads the data from hist_response and combines it with category and content information.
+Key method: `load_data`.
+- `charts.py`: takes in the data prepared by `data.py` and generates the plotly figures.
+Key method: `create_trends_chart`
+- `html.py`: creates the dashboard containing the figures.
+Key method: `generate_dashboard_html`

 ## responses_collection

 Handles response collection for all models we consider (OpenAI's ME, OpenAI's GPT-4.1, and DeepSeek).
 The files in this directory will be run via a cron job.
 The usual way to run this collection is:
-`responses_collection/main.py --api openai-me --dataset all` which will collect responses for the Issues dataset (in English only) and the TV and Movies dataset from OpenAI's moderation endpoint (ME) API.
+`responses_collection/main.py --api openai-me --dataset wiki` which will collect responses for the Issues dataset (in English only) and the TV and Movies dataset from OpenAI's moderation endpoint (ME) API.
 The collected responses will be put in data/processed/hist_response and labeled with the model name, dataset option, and a timestamp.

 ## translate

-Handles the translation to Chinese for the Issues dataset.
+Handles the translation to Chinese used to generate the Chinese version of the Issues dataset.